garronej/get-github-default-branch-name/README.md

     getGithubDefaultBranchNameSync,
 } from "get-github-default-branch-name";

-//Prints "develop" because the default branch of garronej/get-github-default-branch-name is "develop" instead of "master" getGithubDefaultBranchName({
+//Prints "develop" because the default branch of garronej/evt is "develop" instead of "master" getGithubDefaultBranchName({
     "owner": "garronej",
-    "repo": "get-github-default-branch-name",
+    "repo": "evt",
 }).then(defaultBranchName => console.log(defaultBranchName));

 //Synchronous version, avoid using if possible.
 Only OK for scripts.

 const defaultBranchName = getGithubDefaultBranchNameSync({
     "owner": "garronej",
-    "repo": "get-github-default-branch-name",
+    "repo": "evt",
 });

 console.log(defaultBranchName); // Prints "develop"